Google loses challenge against EU antitrust decision, other probes loom | Technology

 Google, which can appeal on matters of law to the EU Court of Justice, Europe's highest, voiced its disappointment.
 "We are disappointed that the Court did not annul the decision in full.
 Android has created more choice for everyone, not less, and supports thousands of successful businesses in Europe and around the world," a spokesperson said.

-ANTITRUST BOOST The ruling is a boost for EU antitrust chief Margrethe Vestager following setbacks in cases involving other tech giants such as Intel and Qualcomm this year.
+ANTITRUST BOOST The ruling is a boost for Vestager after the General Court overturned her decisions against Intel and Qualcomm earlier this year.

 Vestager has made her crackdown against Big Tech a hallmark of her job, a move which has encouraged regulators in the United States and elsewhere to follow suit.
 She is currently investigating Google's digital advertising business, its Jedi Blue ad deal with Meta, Apple's App Store rules, Meta's marketplace and data use and Amazon's online selling and market practices.

 The Court agreed with the Commission's assessment that iPhone maker Apple was not in the same market and therefore could not be a competitive constraint against Android.
-The court backing could strengthen the EU antitrust watchdog in its investigations into Apple's business practices in the music streaming market where the regulator says the company dominates.
+The court backing could reinforce the EU antitrust watchdog in its investigations into Apple's business practices in the music streaming market, which the regulator says Apple dominates.

-FairSearch, whose 2013 complaint triggered the EU case, said the judgment will further strengthen Vestager's landmark tech rules aimed at curbing U.S. tech giants which will go into force next year.
-"This victory will embolden the Commission in enforcing its new regulation reigning in Big Tech, the Digital Markets Act," its lawyer Thomas Vinje said.
+FairSearch, whose 2013 complaint triggered the EU case, said the judgment may lead to more competition in the smartphone market.
+"This shows the European Commission got it right.
+Google can no longer impose its will on phone makers.
+Now they may open their devices to competition in search and other services, allowing consumers to benefit from increased choice," its lawyer Thomas Vinje said.

 The Commission in its 2018 decision said Google used Android to cement its dominance in general internet search via payments to large manufacturers and mobile network operators and restrictions.
 Google said it acted like countless other businesses and that such payments and agreements help keep Android a free operating system, criticising the EU decision as out of step with the economic reality of mobile software platforms.